 Transylvanian Basin from the Moldavian Plateau in the Fast and the extended Wallachian Plain in the South.
-Also the known as Transvlvanian Alps.
-Southern Carpathians extend west into Serbia from the center of the
+Also known as the Transylvanian Alps.
+Southern the Carpathians extend west into Serbia from the center of the

 Climate

 Romania experiences a mixed temperate and continental climate with 4 distinct seasons.
 Summers tend to be brief but warm, while winters are long, cold, and wet.
 Spring and fall are the shortest seasons.
 Temperatures in the summer month of July average 77°F. By contrast, in the winter month of January, temperatures average 27°F. Generally, coastal and southern regions experience warmer temperatures, while Romania's northern and mountainous areas tend to be cooler.
 Snowfall typically occurs December-March and can be severe.
 Showers and thunderstorms are common during summer months.
 Spring tends to be the driest season.